ikmb-denbi/genome-annotation/docs/installation.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 Therefore the first thing to do is install Nextflow.

-If you are working in the **IKMB RZ cluster**, you can simply load the following modules:

-`module load IKMB Java/1.8.0 Nextflow/19.03.0`

-Otherwise, you can easily install it yourself.
 Nextflow runs on most systems (Linux, Mac OSX etc).
 It can be installed by running the following commands:

 ```
 # Make sure that Java v8+ is installed: